Does this sound familiar?

 A software system whose structure closely matches its organization’s communication structure works better (defined broadly) than a system whose structure differs from its organization’s communication structure.

-The revised solution included creating a microsite and a set of microservices to act as a broker of the data to be maintained by both departments.
-This solution allows edits to specific attributes by the parties who were best informed along with meaningful data integrity controls.
+The implementation included creating a microsite and a set of microservices to act as a broker of the data to be maintained by both departments.
+This solution allows edits to specific attributes by the parties who were best informed.
 The high friction communication between departments is eliminated and the consumers of the data will be enabled to make timely edits to the master data.

-An argument can be made that the overall solution is now more complex to maintain as it has more components.
+An argument can be made that the overall solution is now more complex to maintain.
 This is might be true however the benefits of a properly executed microservices architecture is that it is loosely coupled with the systems it interfaces with.
 At some point in the future when the organization restructures or the enterprise systems change microsite could be deleted or modified with relative ease.
 The added complexity is offset by the benefits of accurate and timely master data.